My meditation teacher once said that there were probably as many meditation techniques out there as there are people in the world.

 A recurring theme I’ve come across is the idea that you should stick to just one meditation and not mix different methods.
-I’d like to challenge that idea.
+However, I’d like to reflect on that idea — partly because I am someone who has tried multiple methods.
+Is there really any harm in the pick ‘n’ mix approach to meditation?

 I’ve heard the following analogy a fair few times — more recently from S.N.
 Goenka when I went on a 10 day silent Vipassana meditation course.